 - Countries are rolling actions on Paris Agreement and 2030 Agenda simultaneously - Coordination and linkages would allow to: - i.
 Reduce vulnerabilityii.
 Implement the Paris Agreementiii.
-Align long-term nationaldevelopment priorities with the SDGframework - Key goal for agriculture and adaptation: Goal 13 Climate Action
+Align long-term nationaldevelopment priorities with the SDGframework - Key goals for agriculture and adaptation: Goal 13,